RobertMolenaar-UT/fastFLIM/README.md

 PicoQuant PTU file to fastFLIM images

 ![Shep2_6__FLIM_Ch2](https://github.com/user-attachments/assets/4f1da1a4-1492-414a-8a13-f48ac49522c4)
-*Example: example 1 channel fastFLIM converted image*
+*Example: example 1 channel fastFLIM converted image, of cells labbelled with FluoVolt dye, that shows change in lifetime*

-#
 The script is developed and tested on Python 3.11, Install:

 - wx python 4.2.1 for the file selector app.
+- imageIO
+- scalebar
 - PicoQuant PTU file reader: https://github.com/RobertMolenaar-UT/readPTU_FLIM

 Script is used on a Picoquant MT200 with FLIMBEE laserscanner with 4x SPAD detectors and a multiharp 150.

-the main purpose of the MultiChannel script is one can convert batchwise multiple PTU files or a folder with PTU files and get a series Fluorescent fastFLIM images with minimal user input.
+The main purpose of the fastFLIM script is one can convert batchwise multiple PTU files or a folder with PTU files and get a series Fluorescent fastFLIM images with minimal user input.
 Usefull for screening results during imaging and to be used in presentations.

 Scripts features:
 - File Check, if it is a 2D  image.